Reflexology and Relaxation

 Reflexologists recognise ten zones, of which five are on the left and five on the right.
 For example, the area of skin that lies underneath the little toe is said to correspond to the ear.
 Although the process is not usually painful, some people report feelings of tenderness and mild muscle pain as a result of the pressure applied.
 It is recommend that those seeking reflexology, look for a therapist with training that has been accredited by a major recognised association.
 This will also ensure that they adhere to standards of practice and have professional liability insurance.
 Therapists in the following areas may have that necessary accreditation Hammersmith, Maidenhead and Salisbury.

 Reflexology is a very individual and holistic treatment, and so the response and outcome of a course of reflexology is very personal.
 Relaxation and overall wellbeing are commonly acknowledged, and conventional as well as complementary therapists associate a positive state of mind with good physical health, yet professional reflexologists do not claim to cure medical conditions.
 Other areas of health may indeed improve, and your therapists will be aiming to promote this by helping the body restore its natural balance, however, this happens on an individual basis.
-You can find a reflexologist who will answer your questions about what you can expect in Clapham, Taverham and Retford.
+You can find a reflexologist who will answer your questions about what you can expect in Clapham, Retford and Sutton In Ashfield.

 Being a holistic and very personal therapy, different reflexologists may use slightly different approaches.